As an Amazon Associate I earn from qualifying purchases.

 - Toys from fan favorites or cult-classics (Star Wars, Star Trek, etc.)

 - Toys/Activities that can be sorted and parted out (such as Legos or K’nex)

-While there are several brands that consistently sell well, demand and price are typically on a model to model basis rather than just brand.
+While there are several brands that consistently sell well, demand and price are typically on a model-to-model basis rather than just a brand.
 Your best bet is to look up the camera in question by model number as well as each lens or accessory with it.

 If you’re looking for long-term profits, you’ll find that collectibles are among the best things to sell on eBay.
 This term can include almost any niche that interests you.
 Most people find that they are drawn to a single category or two when selling on eBay.

 When it comes to collectibles, some of the best things to sell on eBay to make money include:

 These items are some of the best to sell on eBay from a profit perspective as they hold their value extremely well.
 The problem is, they can be difficult to find or priced high.
 If you want to make money on these types of items you’ll need to invest some money upfront and price them to sell fast.